Frequently Asked Questions

 Nearly every college says it does hands-on, project-based education.
 What's different about Greenway?

-While many colleges claim to be hands-on, students often only get that experience in junior/senior capstone projects, or off campus in internships.
+While many colleges claim to be hands-on, students often only get that experience in senior capstone projects, or off campus in internships.
 Greenway is putting the values of hands-on, real-world experience at the center of our new model so that it’s available to everyone from day one.

 Is Greenway public or private?
 Non-profit or for-profit?